 The scheme is fundamentally aimed at avoiding racial discrimination by providing to native title claimants and native title holders the rights that would be available in the same circumstances to certain non-native title interest holders.

-Indigenous Land Use Agreements (ILUAs) are special kinds of agreement created by the NTA and are outlined on a seperate page.
+Indigenous Land Use Agreements (ILUAs) are special kinds of agreements created by the NTA and are outlined on a separate page.